tik9/fun/public/imprint.md

 The data processing will be realized by the content owner of this site.

+My contact data is shown further down, contact is possible with a form on this website.

 How do I collect data?

+I collect data when you send it to me.
+This is done by entering your data in the contact form.

-Collected data is technical data:
+Further data is technical data (browser type, operating system, origin, Time of visit, Ip Address).
-- browser type
-- operating system
-- origin
-- Time of visit
-- Ip Address

 I use your data to improve the content and to analyse the consumption of my site.